-- Mentors typically have a strong technical background, often a PhD in data science, computer science, statistics, social science or public policy, plus several years of industry experience.
+- Technical Mentors typically have a strong technical background, often a PhD in data science, computer science, statistics, social science or public policy, plus several years of industry experience.

-As mentor or project manager you'll work with top international data science talent on projects that really matter.
+As a Technical Mentor you'll work with top international data science talent on projects that really matter.
 To find out more, visit Job Opportunities

 As a volunteer